hsiafan/cute-proxy/README.md

 mvn clean package -Pjpackager
 ```

-jpackager tool is required to generate native images, it should be include in jdk for OpenJdk 12+.
+jpackager tool is required to generate native images, it should be included in jdk for OpenJDK 12+.
 For OpenJDK 11, you can download jpackager from:

 ```
 http://download2.gluonhq.com/jpackager/11/jdk.packager-linux.zip